Nepal earthquake mid-term review

 Activities included housing support, prototype housing, winterisation kits, toilet support, school shelter, community and school water rehabilitation, cash grants, livelihood support such as goat, seeds, and rain water harvesting distribution were conducted.

 The evaluation used a range of qualitative and quantitative methods for data collection.
-Qualitative data was collected through focus group discussions (FGDs), key informant interviews (KIIs), in-depth interviews (IDI), case stories and observations of communities.
+Qualitative data were collected through focus group discussions (FGDs), key informant interviews (KIIs), in-depth interviews (IDI), case stories and observations of communities.
 Qualitative data collection questions were categorised by sector, and in line with the CHS commitments.
-Quantitative data was collected and analysed using Statistical Package for Social Sciences (SPSS).
+Quantitative data were collected and analysed using Statistical Package for Social Sciences (SPSS).
 The analysis was mostly descriptive in nature, with percentages, mean and frequencies.